 South Africans are pretty dotty about dogs.
 Ownership ratios are high and pet businesses abound: Walking, grooming, dog sitting, doggy day care and the OTT ‘Must Love Dogs’ huts, fully furnished complete with climate control are all widely available.
 I nearly drove my car off the road when I saw a van one day with “DOGGY STYLE” emblazoned across the side and then noticed in smaller letters underneath…”pet grooming service”

 Here, attitudes to certain breeds, such as rottweilers and pitbulls, are far more relaxed that those in the UK, the consensus being that how you train the dogs is the overriding factor.
 Pitbulls are affectionately referred to as nanny dogs and considered to be ideal dogs for families, rather than dangerous.
 Our two were hand feeding and high-fiving a pet pitbull at the pound!!.

 …..”When you adopt your next dog” were the parting words of the nice (duplicitous) lady at the pound…..
-So, now that we are all settled with a dog, Mr Incredible, always one to push boundaries, is already trying to butter me up about getting another…
+So, now that we are all settled with a dog, my husband, always one to push boundaries, is already trying to butter me up about getting another…

 If you are in Johannesburg or moving here and are thinking about getting a dog, there are many animal shelters.